DigitalHealthcareLab/24HiDER/README.md

 ![Figure_2](https://github.com/DigitalHealthcareLab/24HiDER/assets/61937818/5226e695-c283-4010-a38f-9c7f9f4d83a4)

 ## DeLong's Test
 The Hi-DER was developed using knee, elbow, ankle, and shoulder radiographs from Sinchon Severance hospital.
-To see if utilizing public datasets affects the predictive performance of the Hi-DER, we conducted DeLong's test on whether the AUCs of the model that employed the pre-trained feature extractor significantly differed from that of the original model which was trained solely on internal datasets.
+To see if utilizing public datasets affects the predictive performance of the Hi-DER, we conducted DeLong's test on whether the AUCs of the model that employed the pre-trained feature extractor and fine-tuned on internal datasets significantly differed from that of the original model which was trained solely on internal datasets.
+We used the Osteoarthritis Initiative dataset for pre-training.
+The p-values of DeLong’s test at a significance level of 0.05 are provided as a table below, indicating no significant difference in most of the cases.
 ![delongs_for_github](https://github.com/DigitalHealthcareLab/24HiDER/assets/61937818/dd7556a5-b407-4e8f-baa0-8af168b28837)

 ## Pre-requisites